Salayer6/salayer6/README.md

 # Salayer6 ► Salayer7
 Salayer7 Requirements:
-Plan, Execute and Document a real-world data science task completed using PySpark.
+Plan, Execute and Document a real-world data science task in python.